 (Based on the primary victims/survivors reported in 27A and 27B, report the total numbers for all that apply.
 Because victims/survivors may identify in more than one category of race/ethnicity, the "Total race/ethnicity" may exceed the total number of victims/survivors reported in 27A and 27B, however, victims/survivors may not be counted more than once in each individual category.
-The total number of victims/survivors reported under "Race/ethnicity" should not be less than the total number of victims/survivors reported in 27A and 27B.
+The total number of victims/survivors reported under "Race/ethnicity" should not be less than the total number of victims/ survivors reported in 27A and 27B.
 The total number of victims/survivors reported under "Age" should equal the total number of victims/survivors reported in 27A and 27B.
-Those victims/survivors for whom gender, age, and/or race/ethnicity are not known should be reported in the "unknown" category.)
+The total number of victims/survivors reported under "Age" should equal the total number of victims/survivors reported in 27A and 27B.
+These victims/survivors for whom gender, age, and/or race/ethnicity are not known should be reported in the "unknown" category.)